core-wg/oscore/draft-ietf-core-object-security.md

 where:

-- version: contains the OSCOAP version number.
+- version: contains the OSCORE version number.
 Implementations of this specification MUST set this field to 1.
 Other values are reserved for future versions.

 - options: contains the Class I options (see {{outer-options}}) present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option.